Energinet-DataHub/energy-origin/doc/architecture/domains/refinement.md

 * Wallet(section) creation - when does that occur?
 * How do we get the proto-files from PO Wallet?
 * Ensure only one cert per measurement (link to zenhub issue)
+* How do we handle "bring your own wallet"-scenario?
+Do we ignore it for now?
+Is there something like a "default" wallet for Energinet, which is automatically used